dmccreary/ekg-book/docs/glossary.md

 #### Data Ingestion
 A process by which data is moved from one or more sources to a destination where it can be stored and further analyzed.
 The data might be in different formats and come from various sources, including RDBMS, other types of databases, S3 buckets, CSVs, or from streams.

+#### Decision Tree
+A way of storing business rules in a graph.
+A decision tree contains a series of branches, each branch containing a conditional expression.
+If the conditional expression returns TRUE, then a true link is traversed.
+If the conditional returns FALSE and false branch is traversed.

+Decision trees and the corrisponding rules that are represented as pointer hops in an enterprise knowledge graph have many integration and performance benefits.

 #### Departmental Graph
 A graph designed to store information from one or more departments of an enterprise.
 Departmental graphs may be limited in that they can't be scaled up to hold enterprise data.